PdxCodeGuild/class_wallaby/Django/ Quick Start-new/Django Quickstart 3.md

 This function returns a list of articles that exist in the database
 """
 def view_all(request):
-    articles = Article.objects.all() ## This queries the database, and saves a list of articles in the variable 'articles' return render(request, 'pages/all.html', {'articles': articles}) ##passing the list to the page all.html.
+  authors = Author.objects.all()## This queries the database, and saves a list of authors in the variable 'authors' return render(request, 'pages/all.html', {'authors': authors}) ##passing the list to the page all.html.

 ```